fluree/docs.flur.ee/src/content/docs/query/analytical-query.md

 -- | --
 `$fdb` | Default source.
 The current version of a given Fluree.
 Can be omitted.
 `$fdb3` | Fluree at a specified block, for example `$fdb10` is a given database at block 10.
+`$fdb2019-03-14T20:59:36.097Z` | Fluree at a specified ISO-8601 formatted wall clock time.
+`$fdbPT5M` | Fluree as of a specified ISO-8601 formatted duration ago.
+For example, `$fdbPT5M` is as of 5 minutes ago.
 `$wd` | Wikidata

 For example, if we wanted to see whether "zsmith" as of block 8 shared a favorite number with "jdoe" as of block 9.